Dusty Springfield, Part Two

 With that request in mind, he assembled the writers who had contributed to those earlier albums: Neil Brian Goldberg, Gil Slavin, Ned Albright and brothers Mike and Steve Soles.
 Then he commissioned material from them like Motown's Berry Gordy would have, encouraging competition by dangling the prospect of a hit Dusty Springfield recording before their noses.
 Barry would take part in the competition, too, writing alone and with Bobby Bloom.
 Hardly one to be left out of plans for her own album, Dusty fielded several song suggestions of her own.

 Yet, as Barry began work on the final mixdowns, Dusty's contract with Atlantic Records came up for renewal.
 Atlantic executives were unable to come to terms with her, and she returned to England without an American distribution contract.
-Perhaps as retaliation, the company pulled her new album from the release schedule and all work on it ceased.
+Perhaps as retaliation, the company pulled her new album from the release schedule and further work on it ceased.
 No master tapes were ever made, aside from the singles, which Atlantic no doubt issued in an attempt to recoup costs.
 A quarter century later, the American label Rhino Records finally issued these all-but-forgotten sides as "bonus tracks" on their deluxe re-release of Dusty In Memphis.
 The only reason they were able to do so is because Jeff Barry had saved his album mixes; the actual session tapes had perished years earlier in a vault fire.

-Although the salvaged tracks had to weather an initial period of critical savaging(mainly because they sounded so different from Dusty's Memphis sides), most of them have gone on to be hailed as masterpieces by Dusty's fans.
+Although the salvaged tracks had to weather an initial period of critical savaging (mainly because they sounded so different from Dusty's Memphis sides), most of them have gone on to be hailed as masterpieces by Dusty's fans.
 Neil Brian Goldberg, one of the main songwriters on Dusty's aborted album, believes the appeal of the "lost" tracks lies with the fact that they weren't over-produced.
 "Jeff Barry honored Dusty's true voice and spirit," he told me, and her fans have tended to agree.
-To date, however, neither Rhino nor any other label in the world has seen fit to re-construct the album, mix it properly and issue it in the way it was intended to be heard.
-Consequently, another rumor has arisen: That the tracks don't hang together well as an album.
+In 2015, reissue label Real Gone Music re-constructed the album and issued as it may have been intended to be heard.
+Even so, some listeners don't think that the tracks hang together well as an album.

 For what was probably intended as the first track on Side One, Jeff Barry wrote for Dusty a raunchy, Otis Redding-styled Blues ballad with scat lyrics . . . think "Fa-Fa-Fa-Fa-Fa-Sad Song."
 He obviously felt that a song like this would be a good showcase for her Blues singing, and he was right.
-For those who believed Dusty had African-American inflections in her voice, her performance of "I Believe In You" definitely would've qualified as one of her "Blackest."
+For those who believed Dusty had African-American inflections in her voice, her performance of "I Believe In You" definitely would've qualified as one of her "Blackest!"
 With Barry himself singing harmony vocals behind her, Dusty gets herself quite worked-up here, but compared to the changes she'll be put through by some of the album's other material, it's just a warm-up . . . strenuous enough to make her breathe a little faster, but no more than that.

 "I'll Be Faithful" is a wonderful, laid-back, Sunday-afternoon promenade of a ballad, the kind of number Brook Benton would've felt right at home with.
 In fact, it's easier to imagine a man singing this Ned Albright/Mike and Steve Soles tune, because it's a wedding proposal set to music.
 You can clearly picture a male suitor on bended knee, the hands of his intended pressed between his own, as he declares I have promised love forever/There will be no end.
 Is it right for Dusty to be playing this kind of role?
 Is it believable?
 Yes it is, and yes, she is.
 As she demonstrated back in 1963 by cutting records like "Can I Get A Witness?" and "Twenty-Four Hours From Tulsa," Dusty didn't hesitate to challenge gender roles if she wanted to do a song badly enough.